-“I’m not ashamed of anything in my life” says Shirley, who, at 62, participates in both the Commodity Supplemental Food Program (CSFP) and the Supplemental Nutrition Assistance Program (SNAP) to help support herself.
+“I’m not ashamed of anything in my life” says Shirley, who, at 62, participates in both the Grocery Plus Program and the Supplemental Nutrition Assistance Program (SNAP) to help support herself.

 Shirley is lucky.
 Unlike many DC seniors with fixed incomes, she qualifies for more than the minimum benefit of $15 per month.
 Her sister encourages her to continue with the program, “Lord it’s not that much, but it’s something.”